resilient-tech/india-compliance-docs/pages/blog/posts/gst-accounting-after-gstr3b.md

 - Paid ₹150 to the government via challan
 - Claimed ₹50 of input credit in GSTR-3B (out of ₹100 available)

+This main example covers regular output liability only (no RCM).
+A combined regular + RCM case is shown in the RCM section later.

 ### 1. Input GST on Purchase

 Posted automatically when you book a purchase invoice.